sauljabin/kafka-sandbox/README.md

-# kafka-docker-on-mac
+# cp-kafka-docker

-For development purpose
+Example of kafka cluster using the official image.
+Thi is for development purpose.

 ## Documentation